ARCT1011 Art, Technology and Society

 - Students are able to (1) have a basic knowledge of social and technological context of architecture and design across cultures and time periods; (2) use a range of different texts to develop basic historical and critical interpretations of architecture and design objects as products of economic and cultural exchange in the pre-modern era; (3) acquire the protocols of basic research techniques including the different formats of reporting, essay writing and referencing; and (4) develop basic communication skills in interpersonal relations, oral discussion and essay writing on architecture and design works.

-- Typically this unit is assessed in the following ways: (1) tutorial exercises; (2) examination; and (3) essay.
+- Indicative assessments in this unit are as follows: (1) tutorial exercises; (2) examination; and (3) essay.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - VISA1001 Art, Technology and Society; HART1001 Art, Technology and Society